Doofenshmirtz-Evil-Incorp/Fuelish/README.md

 - OpenMaps API, because we want to show you your location.
 - Vercel for deployment.

+## Usage

+To use Fuelish, follow these steps:

+1. Open the dropdown menu, and select your state and district.
+2. Fuelish will display the petrol and diesel prices of your location.

 ## Installation

 To install Fuelish, follow these steps: